alanng10/class-lang/Docue/Article/Word/a.md

 Word "end" has meaning that is one after last at sequence.

+Word "first" has meaning that is start index.

+Word "last" has meaning that is end index.

 Word "index" has meaning that is list item identifier.

 Word "zero" has meaning that is empty effect.